Skip to main content

 • Trust, reliability, and fairness are values highly appreciated in business relationships.

-• Hierarchies are not strictly vertical and tend to be more flat as duties overlap while responsibilities are loosely defined, and there are fewer distinctions between roles.
+• Hierarchies are not strictly vertical and tend to be flatter as duties overlap while responsibilities are loosely defined, and there are fewer distinctions between roles.
 The management style has a reputation for taking calculated risks since innovation is heavily regarded.

 • Traditionally, the British are often perceived as emotionally neutral.
-Emotional restraint and courage during difficult situations is generally expected.
+Emotional restraint and courage during difficult situations are generally expected.
 Public displays of emotion are considered unprofessional in a business setting.

 • The employer’s name